germtb/hocs/README.md

 };
 ```

 But... that doesn't work with classes!
-So I took it a bit further:
+So we need to take that into account

 ```js
 const squashingHOC = parameter => InputComponent => props => {